Identification, mass and age of primary red clump stars from spectral features derived with the LAMOST DR7: Identification of primary RC stars

 We select the stars widely covering the RC region with log $0.9<g<3.5$ dex, $-0.6< [Fe/H] <0.4$ dex, and $3600<T \rm _{eff}<6000$ from the LAMOST DR7 catalog.
 Finally, we obtain 819,657 spectra (original sample) with SNRs higher than 10 as shown in panel (d) in Fig.\ref{fig:fig3}.

-Applied the two-class classification model to the original sample, and 377,565 RGB spectra and 442,092 RC spectra are obtained.
+We classified the spectra in the original sample with the two-class classification model, and identified 377 565 RGB spectra and 442 092 RC spectra.
 Fig. \ref{fig:fig3} shows the distribution of training sample and classification results on the original sample on $T \rm _{eff}$–log $g$ diagram, respectively.
 It shows that most of the stars in the high density region of the RC stars are correctly predicted as RC.
 At the same time, due to the lack of RGB samples in the low temperature and low surface gravity part of the training set, the classified RC samples still have some pollution in this region.

 In order to further improve the purity of the RC sample, we only retain 80\% of the stars closest to the center, and remove the part with too sparse data.
 As shown in panel (f) in Fig. \ref{fig:fig3}, Then, the condition of $T \rm _{eff}$ > 5200K, log $g$ < 2.1 dex and log $g$ > 2.9 dex are applied to remove some stars, which is used to further select RC samples with higher reliability\citep{wan2015red}.
 Compared with secondary RC stars, only PRC stars have a fixed magnitude because they are mainly composed of relatively old RC stars.
 So if we want to use RC stars to track the evolution of the Galactic disk, SRC stars should be removed from the sample. \cite{wan2015red} combined with PERSEC stellar evolution model, and fitted the absolute magnitude of RC stars to a function of log $g$, [Fe/H], and $T \rm _{eff}$.
 Using the method provided by \cite{wan2015red}, we calculated the absolute magnitude of RC stars in K$_s$ band.
 According to the property that PRC has fixed intrinsic magnitude, we eliminated the SRC part with a linear relationship between magnitude and log $g$ in $M_K$-log $g$ diagram, and finally got 175,809 PRC spectra.